alkoclick/alkoclick.github.io/words/Dotfiles.md

 ## Cool things my dotfiles repo does

-Here's a quick list of the various things going on in this repository.
+Here's a quick list of the various things going on in my repository.
 See anything you like!
 Feel free to copy it, or reach out to talk about it.
-You can find my contact info on [my GitHub profile](https://github.com/alkoclick/)
+You can find my contact info on [my about page](https://alkoclick.space/about)

 ## Package management